 - Kapaleeswarar Temple and shopping in Chennai

-- Kanchipuram’s Kailasanantha Temple and sari factory
+- Kanchipuram’s Kailasanantha Temple and hand loom sari making demonstration.

-Included in the tour fee:
+Included in the yatra fee:

 - Vegetarian meals